fmarqueseti/AssemblyJourneyCodeLab/README.md

 Para dúvidas ou sugestões, entre em contato pelo perfil do GitHub ou do [LinkedIn](http://www.linkedin.com/in/fmrqs/).

-🇺🇸 # Assembly for Mainframe Code Repository
+# 🇺🇸 Assembly for Mainframe Code Repository

 Welcome to my repository of Assembly codes developed during the "Assembly for Mainframe" course at INEFE.
 Here, you will find all the codes we've created throughout the course, from basic concepts to more advanced applications.

 ## Repository Structure
-- **[ASMP0600.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0600.ASM)**: Classic "Hello World" program using the WTO macro.
 - **[ASMP0600.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0600.ASM)**: Classic "Hello World" program using the WTO macro.
 - **[ASMP0601.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0601.ASM)**: Creating a data area and performs a PUT it into a data set.
 - **[ASMP0602.ASM](https://github.com/fmarqueseti/AssemblyJourneyCodeLab/blob/main/ASMP0602.ASM)**: Creating a data area, which receives a text (up to 20 bytes) via PARM and performs a PUT of it into a data set.